Oceanwide Center

-Oceanwide Center is a mixed-use skyscraper complex on hold in the South of Market neighborhood of San Francisco, California, consisting of two towers.
+Oceanwide Center was a planned mixed-use skyscraper complex in the South of Market neighborhood of San Francisco, California, consisting of two towers.
+After major excavation and foundation work, construction was halted in 2020 because of developer Oceanwide's financial trouble.
+The property was taken back by creditors in 2021 and a lawsuit against the developer by contractors claiming unpaid work was settled in November 2023.
+The site became notorious as a huge hole in the ground and symbol of the COVID-era collapse of downtown San Francisco's commercial real estate market, described by a city planner as a “gaping wound in the soul of the Financial District,” but serious interest from local developers in acquiring the site and starting a new project, potentially on the abandoned foundation, was reported by late 2025.

-Design
+Original Design

-The taller tower, located at 50 First Street, is expected to rise 910 ft and contain 34 stories (1010000 sqft) of office space below 19 floors with approximately 111 residential units.
-The base of the tower includes a six-story tall, outdoor "urban room" of public open space.
-The tower will feature diagonal, exterior bracing and taper towards the top, reminiscent of the John Hancock Center in Chicago.
-If completed as proposed, the 905 ft tower would become San Francisco's second-tallest building after Salesforce Tower, surpassing the long time record-holder, the Transamerica Pyramid.
+The taller tower, located at 50 First Street, was to rise 910 ft and contain 34 stories (1010000 sqft) of office space below 19 floors with approximately 111 residential units.
+The base of the tower was planned to include a six-story tall, outdoor "urban room" of public open space.
+The tower design featured diagonal, exterior bracing and taper towards the top, reminiscent of the John Hancock Center in Chicago.
+If completed as proposed, the 905 ft tower would have become San Francisco's second-tallest building after Salesforce Tower, surpassing the long time record-holder, the Transamerica Pyramid.

-The shorter tower, at 512 Mission Street, is planned to climb 605 ft and will contain the 169-room Waldorf Astoria San Francisco hotel on the first 21 floors and approximately 154 residential units on the upper 33 floors.
+The shorter tower, at 512 Mission Street, was planned to climb 605 ft and contain the 169-room Waldorf Astoria San Francisco hotel on the first 21 floors and approximately 154 residential units on the upper 33 floors.